avtarbachani1987/AI-Platformization-of-News-Media/README.md

 # AI-Platformization-of-News-Media
-Online Repository containing raw data, R-markdown and results of the study
+Contains the raw-data csv, .rmd file and R-code for the study